 Here are ways to sync wirelessly when your device is on the same Wi-Fi network as your computer (the computer must be turned on):

-Connect your device to a charger and plug it in to an electrical outlet.
+Connect your device to a charger and plug it in to a power point.
 Syncing begins automatically.

 In the iTunes app on your PC, click the icon for your device, then click the Sync button.

 Add items to your device manually by dragging.

 Note: To restore your device’s iOS or iPadOS software and revert it to its factory settings, you must connect the device to your computer.